moh3nhadavi/moh3nhadavi/README.md

 # 👋 Hi, I'm Mohsen

-💻 **Software Engineer & Squad Lead** at Alpha10x
+💻 **Software Engineer** at Alpha10x
 🎓 Master's degree from École des Mines de Saint-Étienne and Jean Monnet University
 📍 Aix-en-Provence, France

 </div>

----

 ## 🚀 About Me

-I'm a Software Engineer and Squad Lead at Alpha10x, passionate about building scalable backend systems and leading technical teams.
+I'm a Software Engineer at [ALPHA10X](https://alpha10x.com), passionate about building scalable backend systems and leading technical teams.
 With a strong foundation in data engineering and cloud technologies, I specialize in Python-based solutions and modern software architecture.

----

 ## 🛠️ Tech Stack